radtadpole/kmsite/README.md

 I'm a geography student at the University of Oregon focusing on spatial analysis, cartography, and data visualizations.
 By combining mapping software, GIS tools, and design principles I strive to create visually compelling maps.

 On this site, you'll find:
-+ Some information about me.
+- A little bit of information about me.

-+ Maps and graphics I've done for classes or in my free time experimenting with data and designs.
+- Maps and graphics I've done for classes or in my free time experimenting with data and designs.

 ## Education
 - **B.S. in Geography (in progress)**